ioBroker/dm-utils/README.md

 This method can be implemented asynchronously and can take a lot of time to complete.

-Reserved control names:
-- `disabled` - The disabled control has its own pre-defined place on the device card and is used to disable the device.
-The state of this control is boolean.

 ### `handleDeviceControlState(deviceId: string, controlId: string, context: MessageContext)

 This method is called when GUI requests the update of the state.